Rhode Island Farm # 720 Tract # 848

 In the early 1980s Francis Edward Ryan, Bill’s father, bought the farm off of his aunt, Anna Conklin.

-For many years Bill and his father ran the farm raising beef cows.
+For many years Bill and his father ran the farm and raised beef cows.

 In 2016, Bill & Hope started an alpaca farm.